Rothschild Wishek & Sands LLP

 Emily's energy practice includes advising energy and renewable energy clients in all aspects of the industry, including project financing, acquisition of land, project entitlement and development, power purchase and sales, and environmental and regulatory compliance.

 Emily is admitted to practice in California (2002) and Illinois (2003), and is a member of the American and California Bar Associations.
-Emily is a member of the ABA's Environmental and Energy Group; the Association of Women in Water, Energy & Environment; and the Los Angeles Chamber of Commerce, Energy & Environment Committee.
+Emily is a member of the ABA's Environmental and Energy Group; the Association of Women in Water, Energy & Environment (AWWEE); and the Urban Land Institute (ULI).
 Emily is also a member of the firm's Pro Bono Committee and the Los Angeles office Recruiting Committee.

 Emily received her J.D. from the University of Michigan Law School, cum laude, in 2002.
 She received her B.A. in Biology and Society from Cornell University in 1998 with a concentration in Environment, Law, and Society.
 Emily attended preparatory school at St. Paul's School in Concord, New Hampshire.